 3. Lo-Fi is in!

 Don’t for a second let the technical part of self-taping hold you back.
-First of all it doesn’t have to be visually breathtaking.
+And you don’t have to pay someone to shoot your audition.
+First of all, your self-tape doesn’t have to be visually breathtaking.
 In fact, if it does, it might distract the viewer from your work.
 The only question to ask is, “Can they see me clearly?” and “Can they hear me clearly?”
 Said a different way, the only thing you need to worry about are distractions.
 Get rid of anything that gets in the way of the viewer seeing and hearing your talent.
 If you’re taping in front of a wall with some hideous, brightly colored floral print, that will be distracting.
 If we can’t hear what you’re saying because you live above the subway, that will be distracting.
 Just use a camera that can take a clear picture of you, shoot yourself in a quiet space with natural light that isn’t behind you (don’t backlight), and shoot it against a neutral background.
 Try to get a generous reader who knows how to support you and your work.
 Then do your work and have fun!

 4. You must be brilliant.